KRakeesh04/s1/src/content/docs/electrical-fundamentals/11-inductors.md

 ## Inductance ($ L $)

-For an ideal inductor, the voltage is proportional to the time rate of change of the current and the polarity is such as to oppose the change in current.
+For an ideal inductor:

 $ v = L \frac{\text{d}i}{\text{d}t} $

 Here the $ v $ is the voltage difference between the inductor, and $ i $ is the current through the inductor.

+The polarity is such as to oppose the change in current.

 ## Energy stored